 Below is a list of pronouns.
 This is not a comprehensive list and other pronouns, or no pronouns at all, might be preferred by some transgender people.
 The correct pronouns for a person do not necessarily align with the associated gender identity or expression.
 Be mindful that cisgender as well as transgender, gender non-conforming and non-binary people may use feminine, masculine or gender-neutral pronouns.

-Feminine: She, her, hers Masculine: He, him, his Gender Neutral: They, them, their Gender Neutral: Ze, zir, zirs Gender Neutral: Ze, hir, hirs
+Feminine: She, her, hers Masculine: He, him, his Gender Neutral: They, them, their plac place for lace

-Many dictionaries have recognized "they" as a singular pronoun for years, including Oxford English Dictionary, Merriam-Webster's Dictionary and dictionary.com
+Many dictionaries have recognized "they" as a singular pronoun for years, including Oxford English Dictionary, Merriam-Webster's Dictionary and dictionary.com.